AnyStatus/anystatus.github.io/_posts/2020-08-24-anystatus-3-preview-1.md

 ##### Endpoints

-Endpoints is a new feature that helps users maintain their accounts and connections to their servers more easily.
-Endpoints are shared across multiple widgets and configurations, to make it easier for users to maintain their dashboard configuration.
-Examples include, Jenkins, Azure DevOps, Docker, NuGet, SQL Server and more.
+Endpoints is a new feature that helps users easily maintain their accounts and connections to remote servers and cloud services, such as Jenkins, Azure DevOps (coming soon), Docker, and NuGet.
+Endpoints can be shared by multiple widgets and configurations, to enable users change credentials or host address in one place, for all widgets in the dashboard.

 ##### New User Interface